Parzivalcen/libraryWClasses/readme.md

 # Book Tracker.
 This is an app to help you keep track of your reading.

+It is made with JS classes and it has cloud storage

 You will be able to see what you have been reading anywhere, you will never forget them anymore.